abbotto/rectangular/install/project/doc/conventions.md

 - A `factory` is an implementation of a service that is invoked with `.factory()`.
 	- It returns an object that contains the members of the service.
 	- It should be named in `lowerCamelCase` format.

-#### <a name='Caveat'></a>Caveat
-- Currently, there isn't an `eslint-plugin-angular` rule to enforce naming conventions on `constructor` services.
-- A ticket has been created [here](https://github.com/Gillespie59/eslint-plugin-angular/issues/418) to address the problem.
-- For the time being, `Rectangular` will enforce `UpperCamelCase` for all services.
-	- This rule can be disabled for `non-constructor` services such as `.factory()`.
-	- To disable, add the following line to the top of the service file: `/* eslint-plugin-disable angular */`

 ## <a name='FunctionStructure'></a>Function Structure